openforcefield/openff-evaluator/docs/gettingstarted/architecture.rst

 .. rst-class:: spaced-list

-    * curating :doc:`data sets <physicalproperties>` of physical properties from open data sources.
+    * curating :doc:`data sets <../datasets/physicalproperties>` of physical properties from open data sources.
-    * specifing custom :doc:`calculation schemas <calculationlayers>` which describe how individual properties should be computed.
+    * specifing custom :doc:`calculation schemas <../layers/calculationlayers>` which describe how individual properties should be computed.
     * requesting that data sets be estimated by a running |evaluator_server| instance.
     * retrieving the results of estimation requests from a running |evaluator_server| instance.